 Student Medical Insurance Office (Student Services Building): Provides information regarding signing up for the subsidized student health insurance plan and how to add additional policies, such as dental insurance.

-Schiffert Health Center and Cooks Counseling (next to McComas gym): Provides basic health care to students who have paid their student fees; Cooks Counseling offers one-on-one and group therapy sessions to students.
-Cooks Counseling Center also has a full-time therapist located at the Graduate Life Center to work exclusively with graduate students.
+Schiffert Health Center (next to McComas gym): Provides basic health care to students who have paid their student fee.

+Cook Counseling (Gilbert Place): Cooks Counseling offers one-on-one and group therapy sessions to students.